-UPDATE 1-Market rally runs out of steam despite sweeping ECB stimulus signals
+UPDATE 2-Market rally runs out of steam, despite ECB easing pledges

 Investors cheered those signals, sending the spread between German and riskier Italian 10-year bond yields — widely seen as a key measure of euro zone risk sentiment — to its tightest since May 2018 and briefly sending stocks surging.

-But the gains did not last.
-By 1330 GMT, both German and Italian yields had risen on the day.
+But the gains did not last, with both German and Italian yields ending the day higher.

-European banking stocks rallied to their highest since May 20 after the ECB signalled it may introduce tiered deposit rates to provide respite to the struggling sector.
+European banking stocks briefly rallied to their highest since May 20 after the ECB signalled it may introduce tiered deposit rates to provide respite to the struggling sector.

 The minus 0.4% deposit rate is effectively a charge banks must pay to park excess reserves securely at the ECB, from which tiering would partially exempt them, boosting lenders’ profits.

-The banking index rose as much as 1.65% but the rally then fizzled to fall almost 1%.
-Broader euro zone equities also fell 0.9%.
+The banking index rose as much as 1.65% but the rally then fizzled and closed up 0.22%.
+Broader euro zone equities fell 0.44%.

 Money markets’ gauge of long-term inflation expectations ticked higher, however, with five-year/five-year forward inflation swaps — watched closely by the ECB —trading as high as 1.3582, the highest since May.